No booking fees on the app

 Birmingham to Edinburgh train travel guide

-The train journey from Birmingham to Edinburgh combines efficiency with pleasure, featuring beautiful scenery and comfort.
-With frequent departures from Birmingham, you can get to Edinburgh in just 4h 11m, making it an ideal and convenient choice for travelling between them.
+Travelling by train from Birmingham to Edinburgh is efficient and offers a scenic and comfortable experience.
+With frequent departures from Birmingham, you can reach Edinburgh in just 4h 11m, making it one of the fastest and most convenient ways to travel between these two places.

 Planning and booking